smhan99/CommandLine-Sudoku/README.md

-# 1900-final-project-ApJcSh
-Sudoku Game for CIS1900 Final Project
+# Sudoku Game
+- run the binary ./sudoku to run the game.
+- type "help" to get the manual
+- enjoy!

 ### Project Proposal
 The proposal can be found in [PROPOSAL.md](PROPOSAL.md) file.